twistlock/sample-code/helm/README.md

 First copy twistlock/valuesTemplate.xml twistlock/values.xml
 and fill in version, image tag, imageName, and  access token in twistlock/values.xml.

-If you want to use your own private registry, you need to obtain Twistlock console image from twistlock_console.tar.gz; tag and push it to your private registry and then set imageName appropriately.
+NOTE: If you don't have pull access to our private registry and need to use your own private registry, follow these steps:
+1. download the latest Twistlock release
+2.  run **docker load < twistlock_console.tar.gz**
+3. tag and push the console image to your private repository
+4. set imageName in values.json appropriately.

 Now run: